INJURED DUE TO A SLIP, TRIP OR FALL?

 - You suffered and sustained “damages” (as the law delineates and defines).

 It might.
-For example, if two employees were in close proximity to the water on the floor in the above example it would be easier to argue the employees knew of the water on the floor or should have discovered the water on the floor (and made it safe).
+Suppose there is a puddle of water on the floor in a store – which qualifies as a dangerous condition.
+If two employees were in close proximity to the puddle, it would be easier to argue the employees knew of the water on the floor or should have discovered the water on the floor (and made it safe).
 Think back to your slip and fall accident.
 Were any employees stationed near you when you fell?
 Was the area where you fell located in a main aisle or section of the store?
 Was there anything located near where you fell suggesting one or more employee(s) had been in the area immediately before your fall?

-Case Example 1: Mullen & Mullen Law Firm represented a woman who was hurt at Walmart.
+Mullen & Mullen Law Firm represented a woman who was hurt at Walmart.
 She slipped and fell in a puddle of water that leaked in from the ceiling.
 Our lawyers argued the area where she fell was in eyesight view of three employees based on the evidence developed.

-Does it matter what the employee(s) said after the Dallas slip and fall accident?
+Does it matter what the employee(s) said?

-It might.
-For example, if the store manager acknowledged that he or she had told one or more employee(s) to clean up a spill prior to you falling in it that would obviously suggest that the store had actual knowledge of the dangerous condition.
+For example, if a store manager acknowledged that he or she had told one or more employee(s) to clean up a spill prior to you falling, that would obviously suggest that the store by and through its employee(s) had actual knowledge of the dangerous condition.
 Sometimes statements can establish constructive notice – meaning that the store should have discovered the dangerous condition.

 An example: We previously discussed the woman we represented who was hurt at Walmart when she slipped and fell in a puddle of water that leaked in from the ceiling.
-Our Dallas slip and fall lawyers demonstrated multiple employees had a view of the aisle in question.
+Our Dallas slip and fall lawyers also demonstrated multiple employees had a view of the aisle in question.
 Mullen & Mullen still had to establish that the puddle of water in question existed long enough that the store employees should have discovered it.
 Our attorneys argued that the size of the puddle (which was the size of a medium pizza) coupled with the slow leak (dripping every 3-4 seconds) necessarily meant that the puddle accumulated over a long period of time.